neeeesan/random-name-generator/README.md

 ## Running the application

-Run `random_animal_names.py` and enter the number of names you want to generate.
+Run `random_animal_names.py` on the command line and enter the number of names you want to generate.
 The script will then populate a list of random names for you.